Local Housing Statistics

 The tabs include:

-• Key Data – provides a summary of all the metrics* featured in the dashboard for the selected area.
-These metrics are featured as a static number or numbers, generally showing the latest information available.
+- Key Data – provides a summary of all the measures and metrics featured in the dashboard for the selected area.
+These are static numbers, generally showing the latest information available.

-• Outcomes – provides a view of some metrics through a visual means, such as a chart.
-Generally, shows how this metric has changed over time for that selected area.
+- Outcomes – provides a view of some measures and metrics through a visual means, such as a chart.
+Generally, this shows how a measure or metric has changed over time for that selected area.

-• Comparison – provides a comparison of some metrics for the selected area, against other selectable areas.
+- Comparison – provides a comparison of some measures and metrics for the selected area, against other selectable areas.

 The Local Housing Statistics dashboard provides information about housing at a local level.
 For the purpose of this dashboard, ‘local’ is defined as a territorial authority, or TA.
 For more information about territorial authorities, see ‘Territorial Authorities (TAs)’ below.

-Several tabs are included in the Local Housing Statistic dashboard.
+Several tabs are included in the Local Housing Statistics dashboard.
 Each tab can be used in a different way to help provide housing information for a selected area.

 For all tabs, you must select the area you want information for from the drop-down menu at the top right of the page.
 These are listed alphabetically.
 Only one TA can be selected at a time.
 Once you have selected the TA you are interested in, the information on the page will change to reflect your selection.